whelanh/myAurora/README.md

   systemctl reboot
   ```

 The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.
+That build will still always use the Fedora version specified in `recipe.yml` (which is Bluefin:latest).

 ## ISO